M

 Outdoor Learning at King’s House School

 One of our favourite parts of the Summer Term is the opportunities for outdoor learning.
-This year, it has been brilliant to see the children enjoying The Nest, the new outdoor learning area created at King’s House Sports Ground
+It has been brilliant to see the children enjoying The Nest, the new outdoor learning area created at King’s House Sports Ground.

 It has redeveloped a disused area into an exciting woodland space with log seating areas, a mud kitchen, camp fire, rope swing and much more.
 Over 400 saplings have been planted thanks to the Woodland Trust, creating an area for wildlife to thrive.
-Two teachers are currently training to become Forest School Leaders, and so King’s House will be able to deliver sessions for pupils with its own fully qualified staff.
+We have two teachers who have completed their Forest School Leader Accreditation, offering King’s House the opportunity to deliver sessions for pupils with our own fully qualified staff.

-Creating the space has enabled all children in Butterfly Class (Nursery), in addition to Reception, to attend weekly Forest School sessions in the Summer Term, with plans to continue in the next academic year.
+Creating the space has enabled all children in the Squirrels and Rabbits (Nursery), in addition to Reception, to attend weekly Forest School sessions in the Summer Terms.
 The children have enjoyed a huge range of activities there, ranging from bug hunting and potion making to den building and making s’mores.

 Outdoor Classroom Day